Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 Although a .NET developer by trade, I often turn to Python when working with ML / AI projects.
 For this project however, I decided see what Microsoft had available.
 This would facilitate integration with our existing F# / Azure stack.

-As is often the case, they had a vast array of slightly confusingly overlapping and loosely defined products and services pitched at various levels of abstraction.
-To add to the fun, many of them were in preview and only partially documented.
+They had an array of overlapping products and services pitched at various levels of abstraction.
+Many of them were in preview and only partially documented.

 At the time I started the project, the framework which formed the core of the stack was [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/).